fleischr/sapbtp_dev_readiness/README.md

 </br>

 <b>abaplint</b></br>
 If you know you know! abaplint is a tool for evaluating code quality of abapGit repositories.
-While less related to BTP development per se - it helps you achive the broader goal of clean core.
+While less related to BTP development per se - it helps you achieve the broader goal of clean core.
 </br>

 <b>CAP CDS</b></br>
 Sure you could learn to build CAP by clicking buttons in Business App Studio or SAP Build Code.
 But you'd be missing a lot!
 The CDS command line can help you build a cloud native app or integration for SAP very fast.
 And it's really quite essential to use for building CAP applications in JavaScript/TypeScript generally.
 </br>

 ### Phase III

-Phase III evaluates your basic capability to deploy / adminster apps and work across multiple types of environments.
+Phase III evaluates your basic capability to deploy / administer apps and work across multiple types of environments.
 These tools take a bit more effort to manage and use the first time - but are still simple.
 On Windows - you may be editing some system environment or path variables or running elevated command prompts to bring all these tools online.

 <b>Cloud Foundry Tools</b></br>
 The Cloud Foundry CLI is used by BTP developers and admins to deploy apps and monitor the Cloud Foundry environments